eonum/medcodesearch-frontend-react/README.md

 ### Testing
 We use jest and puppeteer for our tests.
 Since we use typescript, we also need babel for transformation.
 #### Prerequisites
-If not already installed from  `npm install` execute <br />
+If not already installed from  `yarn install` execute <br />
-`npm install --save-dev jest puppeteer jest-puppeteer` <br />
+`yarn install --save-dev jest puppeteer jest-puppeteer` <br />
-`npm install --save-dev @testing-library/react`<br />
+`yarn install --save-dev @testing-library/react`<br />
-`npm install --save-dev start-server-and-test`<br />
+`yarn install --save-dev start-server-and-test`<br />
-`npm install --save-dev @babel/preset-typescript`<br />
+`yarn install --save-dev @babel/preset-typescript`<br />
 #### Config
 All the configuration for jest, puppeteer and babel are specified in the  files jest.config.js, jest-puppeteer.config.js and babel.config.js in the root folder and can be adapted to your needs.
 Since we do UI tests, we need a running server.
-This is implemented via jest-puppeteer config file server block `server: { command: "npm run startHeadlessTestPort"}` and corresponding scripts in package.json
+This is implemented via jest-puppeteer config file server block `server: { command: "yarn run startHeadlessTestPort"}` and corresponding scripts in package.json
-`"test": "jest --runInBand"` and `"startHeadlessOnTestPort": "BROWSER=none PORT=$npm_package_config_testPort npm start"`.
+`"test": "jest --runInBand"` and `"startHeadlessOnTestPort": "BROWSER=none PORT=$yarn_package_config_testPort yarn start"`.
 #### Run tests
-Use `npm test` to start headless server and tests.
-You can also just test single suites using `npm test /path/to/test/file`.
+Use `yarn test` to start headless server and tests.
+You can also just test single suites using `yarn test /path/to/test/file`.
 Currently the port is set to `localhost:8080` in package.json.

 ### Contact
 For further question: